magentabusiness/magentabusiness.github.io/products/paas/what-is-thingsboard-cloud.md

 layout: docwithnav-paas
 assignees:
 - ashvayka
-title: What is IoT Hub Cloud?
+title: What is IoT Hub?
-description: Features and advantages of IoT Hub Cloud
+description: Features and advantages of IoT Hub

 ---